bortox/bortox.github.io/content/article/jekyll-blog-webp-avif-images.en.md

 categories: ['tutorial', 'github']
 ---

-I have a blog with over 100 articles, mainly [School assignments](https://bortox.it/Compiti-scolastici), where I also convert images to the recent .avif and .webp formats.
+I have a blog with over 100 articles, mainly [Compiti Scolastici (:it: School assignments)](https://bortox.it/Compiti-scolastici), where I also convert images to the recent .avif and .webp formats.

 ## Why convert images to modern formats?